wide-dot/6809-game-builder/engine/system/to8/controller/joypad.md

     pin 9 : C/Start

 #### Line select sequence
+WARNING : cycle is reset if no update detected on TH line under 1.5 ms (1500 cycles of 6809 cpu)

     Cycle  TH out  TR in  TL in   D3 in  D2 in  D1 in  D0 in 1      HI      C      B       Right  Left   Down   Up 2      LO      Start  A       0      0      Down   Up